Dominic Raab appointed as David Davis' successor as Brexit Secretary

 ITV News Political Editor Robert Peston says Mr Davis' resignation represents the greatest test to Theresa May's authority since she became Prime Minister and that "there may well be a leadership contest before the summer".

-However, Mr Davis told Today that "of course Theresa May can survive this [his resignation]".

-He added: "I like Theresa May, I think she's a good Prime Minister...
-I won't be encouraging people" to pressure Mrs May to resign, "I support her".
+Mr Davis also told Peston that he did not think his resignation would weaken the Tory Party or leave Mrs May facing a leadership crisis, adding that he is "a supporter of the Prime Minister, I think she's a good Prime Minister, I just don't agree with her on this fundamental policy".

-Should Mrs May resign, or be forced out as Prime Minister, Mr Davis said he "would not throw my hat into the ring" to replace her.
+Earlier Mr Davis told BBC Radio 4's Today programme that should Mrs May resign, or be forced out as Prime Minister, he "would not throw my hat into the ring" to replace her.

-He added that both he and Mrs May " want to achieve the best for Britain... we just have different ways" of going about it.

 Mr Davis' resignation was warmly welcomed by hardline Eurosceptics in the Tory ranks who were already expressing reservations about Mrs May's leadership after her Cabinet agreed a plan which would keep the UK closely tied to Brussels.